swaleh-siddiqui/supermarket/README.md

 - **Sales Clerk:** Sales clerks handle customer transactions.
 They carry out transactions, generate and print receipts, and provide customer assistance.

-- **Supermarket Staff:** Supermarket staff members are responsible for product maintenance and inventory management.
-They ensure products are well-organized and add newly arrived items to the inventory.

 ## Features

 - **Manager Dashboard:** Provides inventory insights, sales summaries, and the ability to adjust item prices.